Keshv18/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local files set built command to display functions and environement 6- create a varibale using the varname="name"
 7 creating a global varibale using export
+8 - adding a value to letter by creating an expression 9- creates an expression with the letters